-International Student Programs selects returning U.S. and international students to serve as mentors to incoming international students and domestic Ametrica participants.
-Students will meet their mentors during pre-orientation and will consult with them regularly throughout the first semester.
+International Student Programs selects returning students to serve as mentors to incoming international students and domestic Ametrica participants.
+Students new to Macalester will meet their mentors during pre-orientation and will consult with them regularly throughout the first semester.
 Mentors provide a student's perspective on both academic and personal life at Macalester.
-Their job is to help international students and Ametricans feel comfortable at Macalester and answer their questions about policies and procedures related to life in the residence halls, campus facilities, registration, and academic procedures, as well as questions about U.S. culture and off-campus opportunities in the Twin Cities community.
+Their job is to help international students and those participating in Ametrica feel comfortable at Macalester.
+ISP mentors are there to answer questions about policies and procedures related to life in the residence halls, campus facilities, registration, and academic procedures, as well as questions about U.S. culture and off-campus opportunities in the Twin Cities community.
 They also organize engaging activities for students to get to know each other and their surroundings.
 This program starts at the beginning of PO4IS (Pre-Orientation for International Students) and lasts until the beginning of November.